FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 Black Bridge be identified as being on the emerging preferred route for the

-project, then further assessment will follow, and this will be driven by--- 20
+project, then further assessment will follow, and this will be driven by
+---
+20

 Waterways Ireland who are managing the scheme for Transport Infrastructure